 - HAV risk assess – don’t measure unless you absolutely must.
 Surely everyone has already done this?
 The key HSE message is: “Don’t measure vibration unless you absolutely must”.
-Get a fast, very low-cost virtual assessment by email and use your resources to reduce risk instead.
+Get a fast, very low-cost virtual assessment by from our online HAVS database by email and use your resources to reduce risk instead.

 - Implement an effective HAV risk management programme: include operational factors, working conditions, behaviour, ergonomics, symptom reporting systems etc. It does not include PPE as there is none.

 - Reduce vibration via tool maintenance and vibration control measures: use HAVBase stats to evaluate which tools pose an increased risk as they wear to prioritise maintenance schedules.
 Increases in tool vibration from range from completely unaffected to very sensitive to tool condition.
 Retro-fit engineering modifications can substantially reduce vibration in some cases.

 - Hire / Buy low vibration tools: base decisions on operational, productivity and ergonomic factors as well as levels of hand-arm vibration.
 Note: the common HAV traffic light system is based on manufacturers’ data that will often seriously underestimate risk.